AP Computer Science A

 Reading data in from an external file is an incredibly useful strategy, particularly where large amounts of data are involved.

-If more than one piece of data is located on each line of a file, those data are often separated by commas.
-A text file containing such data is often called a CSV file, for "comma-separated-values."
+If more than one piece of data is located on each line of a file, those data are often separated by commas or spaces.
+If separated by commas, a text file containing such data is often called a CSV file, for "comma-separated-values."

 {